willkoehler/docs/rails.md

     rails g controller Pages home contact about rails g controller Sessions new

-Generate a controller without specs.
-NOTE: Ryan Bates doesn't use controller specs because the requests specs (i.e. integration tests) test the controller and view logic well enough.
-If logic is too complex for the request spec then it should probably go in the model.

-    rails g controller Sessions new --no-test-framework

 Generate a model

     rails g model User field1:string field2:string